 - 4. Create mixed-use development that locates service-oriented uses near residences and offices. - 5.
-Create a district that is well integrated with the surrounding neighborhoods and has a high level of accessibility via a variety of transportation modes. - Create neighborhood centers similar to Alameda's neighborhood business districts, with supporting uses such as retail and local serving office and civic uses in mixed-use neighborhood centers that are acceptable for nearby residents. - 7.
+Create a district that is well integrated with the surrounding neighborhoods and has a high level of accessibility via a variety of transportation modes. - Create neighborhood centers similar to Alameda's neighborhood business districts, with supporting uses such as retail and local serving office and civic uses in mixed-use neighborhood centers. - 7.
 Develop housing to serve workplaces and public and institutional uses anticipated in the Civic Core.
 Focus residential development adjacent to the Shoreline open space promenade to create opportunities for pedestrian centers and foster a transit orientation.